sambowyergis/sambowyergis.github.io/_pages/about.md

 ## Personal Background

-Alongside my academic work, I hold am qualified and work as a Senior sailing instructor and Powerboat instructor, work as a careers co-ordinator, and serve as an Officer in the Royal Navy Reserves.
+Alongside my academic work, I am qualified and work as a Senior sailing instructor and Powerboat instructor, work as a careers co-ordinator, and serve as an Officer in the Royal Navy Reserves.
 This operational experience informs how I approach marine spatial data — particularly around vessel behaviour, navigational constraints, and the